tilfinltd/aws-extend-switch-roles/README.md

 Extend your AWS IAM switching roles by Chrome extension or Firefox add-on

 Switch roll history does not remain only 5 maximum on the AWS Management Console.
-This extension extends to show more switch roles by loading your aws configuration.
+This extension give you show all of switch roles from a browse menu by loading your aws configuration.
-The bottom of the console header is emphasized with your specified color if you assume a cross account role.

 - Supports Chrome Sync